-$$\left(\frac{\text{Posttest mean for program group - Posttest mean for control group}}{\text{Pooled unadjusted posttest standard deviation}}\right)\left(1-\frac{3}{4N-9}\right)$$
+$$\left(\frac{\text{Posttest mean for program group - Posttest mean for control group}}{\text{Pooled unadjusted posttest standard deviation}}\right) \left(1 - \frac{3}{4N - 9}\right)$$

 Developers of programs on the chart were asked to submit the necessary data to compute the effect sizes.
 Where available, the NCII requests adjusted posttest means, which refers to posttests that have been adjusted to correct for any pretest differences between the program and control groups.
-In the event that developers are unable to access or report adjusted means, the NCII will calculate and report effect size based on pre-and posttest unadjusted mean differences.
-However, the unadjusted mean differences are typically reported only in instances in which we can assume pretest group equivalency.
+In the event that developers are unable to access or report adjusted means, the NCII will calculate and report effect size based on unadjusted posttests.
+However, unadjusted posttests are typically reported only in instances in which we can assume pretest group equivalency.
 Therefore, the default effect size reported will be Hedges g based on adjusted posttest means.
-NCII will only report effect size based on the unadjusted mean differences for studies (a) that are unable to provide adjusted means, and (b) whose pretest differences on outcome measures are not statistically significant and fall within 0.25 standard deviations.
-Note also that the NCII will not be able to report effect size on any variable for which only posttest data are known because of the need for pretests in calculating adjusted posttest scores6.
-When scores from outcome measures are reverse-coded (e.g., disruptive behaviors), effect sizes will be adjusted to compensate for reverse-scoring.
+NCII will only report effect size based on unadjusted posttests for studies that (a) are unable to provide adjusted means, and (b) have pretest differences on the measure that fall within .25SD and are not statistically significant.^{5}

-The chart includes, for each study, the number and type of outcomes measures, and, for each type of outcome measure (broader, targeted, and administrative), a mean effect size.
+The chart includes, for each study, the number and type of outcomes measures, and, for each type of outcome measure, a mean effect size.
 Additionally, for some studies, effect sizes are reported for one or more disaggregated sub-samples.
 By clicking on any of the individual effect size cells, users can see a full list of effect sizes for each measure used in the study.